Fact and Fiction in Mixed-Race Marriages

 Since then, the number of mixed-race marriages has increased steadily.
-In 1970, just three years after the Supreme Court decision, surveys showed there were about 900,000 mixed-race couples living in the United.
+In 1970, just three years after the Supreme Court decision, surveys showed there were about 900,000 mixed-race couples living in the United States.
 Three decades later, studies showed a five-fold increase to 4.9 million.
-These numbers include not just black-white marriages but rather all biracial couplings—any mixture of black, white, Hispanic, Asian, or Native American—and regardless of whether the pair is legally married or cohabiting.
+These numbers include not just black-white marriages but rather all biracial couplings—any mixture of black, white, Hispanic, Asian, or Native American—and regardless of whether the pair is legally married or cohabitating.

 Ironically, Virginia now has a higher percentage of black-white marriages than any other state.
-So maybe now Virginia really is for lovers after all.
+Maybe now Virginia really is for lovers after all.